 The Pricing and Reinsurance Committee is responsible for monitoring the performance and capital requirements of all individual lines of business across BTE, ATE, Insured Assistance and other business lines.
-Responsibilities include approval of outward reinsurance agreements; review of pricing and financial implications; and review and recommendation of changes to standard book rates.
+Responsibilities include approval of outward reinsurance agreements; review of pricing and financial implications; and review pricing adequacy and recommend changes as necessary.